guanqiliang/guanqiliang.github.com/index.md

 # News

+[08/2021] Our work “FreeBOT Configuration Detection” is reported by [IEEE Spectrum](https://spectrum.ieee.org/video-friday-constant-gardener)!

 [08/2021] Our work “FreeBOT” is reported by [NHK](https://www.nhk.jp/p/ts/KZ9V71RXVZ/episode/te/LXLJ9VNPY6/)!

 [03/2021] One paper accepted by IEEE International Conference on Robotics and Automation(ICRA) 2021!